asm2025/T3Chat/QUICKSTART.md

 \q
 ```

-## Step 2: Set Up OIDC Authentication
+## Step 2: Configure Authentication

-T3Chat requires an OIDC provider for authentication.
+T3Chat uses **local username/password authentication by default**.
+OIDC authentication (Google OAuth, Firebase, Auth0, Keycloak) is optional and can be enabled by configuring the OIDC environment variables below.

+### Option A: Local Authentication Only (Default - No Additional Setup Required)

+Local authentication works out of the box with the default admin user.
+Skip to Step 3 if you only want local authentication.

+### Option B: Enable OIDC Authentication (Optional)

+If you want to enable OIDC authentication, follow these steps.
 Google OAuth is the quickest to set up:

 ### Using Google OAuth (Recommended)